Rafaloga/ECG-Paper-Record-to-Digital-Signal-Conversion-Challenge/README.md

 ## Web Application

 A web application has been developed to offer an interactive approach to the project's functionalities.
-The associated notebook in the `code/` directory provides details on its development.
+The associated notebook  provides details on its development.

 ## How to Use

-For an introduction, use the sample images in the `data/` directory.
+For an introduction, use the self-explained notebooks in the `code/` directory with the sample images in the `data/` directory.
 For a detailed understanding, refer to the report in the `docs/` directory.